Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 So in hopes of obtaining certain Wyoming LLC benefits, Steven has instead complicated the situation, increased his fees, and will most likely get no benefits from a Wyoming LLC.

-The court has discretion about the jurisdiction
+The court has discretion about legal jurisdiction

 If Steven was looking to obtain certain legal benefits by having a Wyoming LLC, those benefits may not apply in a court of law.

-If Steven’s Wyoming LLC is involved in a lawsuit, the courts have discretion on which state laws apply.
 Since Steven is doing business in California, it’s possible that the courts may decide that Wyoming law doesn’t apply and that California law applies instead.

 So the legal benefits of the Wyoming LLC are now useless.